alu0100207385/aaronsocasgaspar.github.io/en/index.md

 ###### 09/2005 - 07/2007

-I learned to deploy and manage computer systems, network management, software installation and changes to improve system and application.
+I learned to deploy and manage computer systems, network management, software installation and updates to improve systems and applications.

 ## Skills